Geranium cinereum 'Ballerina'Item #3824 USDA Hardiness Zone: 4 - 9

-- OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Spreading mound 6 to 8 in. tall, 12 to 15 in. wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Mounded growth to 6 - 8 in. tall, spreading 12 - 18 in. wide.

-- DetailBotanical Pronunciation:jer-AE-nee-um sin-NEE-ree-umPlant type:PerennialDeciduous/evergreen:HerbaceousGrowth habit:SpreadingGrowth rate:ModerateAverage landscape size:Spreading mound 6 to 8 in. tall, 12 to 15 in. wide.Foliage color:Gray-greenBlooms:SummerFlower color:PinkGarden styleCottageDesign IdeasA perfect spreading plant that is ideal massed into large zones of color.
+- DetailBotanical Pronunciation:jer-AE-nee-um sin-NEE-ree-umPlant type:PerennialDeciduous/evergreen:HerbaceousGrowth habit:SpreadingGrowth rate:ModerateAverage landscape size:Mounded growth to 6 - 8 in. tall, spreading 12 - 18 in. wide.Foliage color:Gray-greenBlooms:SummerFlower color:PinkGarden styleCottageDesign IdeasA perfect spreading plant that is ideal massed into large zones of color.
 With its mat-like habit, it's also great for nooks and crannies in stepping stones or flagstone paving without mortar.
 Will spill over walls into a green waterfall of seasonal color.
 A good plant in large pots containing patio trees.
 Surprisingly heat resistant and adaptive to dry western gardens.Companion PlantsThis little spreader won't compete with more upright perennials such as the purple-flowering East Friesland Meadow Sage (Salvia nemorosa 'East Friesland'), Fern Leaf Yarrow (Achillea x 'Moonshine') and particularly Fern-leaf Lavender (Lavandula multifida).
 For dramatic contrast use with Blue Oat Grass (Helictotrichon sempervirens) or pair this little pastel pink flower with the equally soft Elijah Blue Fescue (Festuca cinerea 'Elijah Blue').

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-As a groundcover, space plants 5 ft. apart, (closer for faster coverage).
+As a ground cover, space plants 1-2 ft. apart.
 Control weeds with mulch until the plants cover the area.Light Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.